 51Degrees is a real-time data company specializing in device data keyed for the web, applications, and mobile networks.
 We identify the device, operating system, browser, and all the features about the product (price at launch, screen size, chipsets, etc.).
 This is used in optimization and analytics.

 We’re also actively involved in other projects; one is SWAN.community which is looking at the future of digital consent, as well as OneKey.
-Also, we’re part of the W3C, the web standards forum, and we are a founding member of Movement for an Open Web, which has been set up to provide an opportunity for businesses to come together and deal with the competition issues that are impacting digital.
+Also, we are a founding member of Movement for an Open Web, which has been set up to provide an opportunity for businesses to come together and deal with the competition issues that are impacting digital.
 We will touch upon those a bit later.

 The User-Agent is a string of characters that is sent in every web request.
 It goes back pretty much to the beginning of the web and it’s an unstructured string of data and characters that help us identify things about the device.

 Mozilla/5.0 (Linux; Android 12; Pixel 6) AppleWebKit/537.36 (KHTML,like Gecko) Chrome/93.0.4577.62 Mobile Safari/537.36

 You can see here on the first User-Agent, I’ve highlighted Android 12, Pixel 6, Chrome 93; this is information that can be pulled out of that string of characters to be used for optimization in real time or for analytics to help diagnose problems.

 Mozilla/5.0 (iPhone; CPU iPhone OS 14_7_1 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/14.1.2 Mobile/15E148 Safari/604.1 (compatible; AdsBot-Google-Mobile; +http://www.google.com/mobile/adsbot.html)